progress4apple/progress.rocks/_drafts/use-the-1-3-5-rule-with-apple-reminders.md

 ### How to use priorities in Apple Reminders

-To actually implement the rule, we need to segment your tasks in "big", "medium" and "small" things in Apple Reminders.
-To do so we leverage the reminder priority:
+To actually implement the 1-3-5 rule, we need to flag our tasks as "big", "medium" or "small" in Apple Reminders.
+To do so we leverage the priority of the reminder:

 **Low (!)** - a "small" thing
 **Medium (!!)** - a "medium" thing